 You may eat, drink and take your medications as usual on the day of the procedure (both before and after) unless told otherwise by your doctor.

-If you experience severe back pain, new numbness or weakness of your legs, loss of control of your bladder or bowels, or signs of infection in the area of the injection, you should call the Pain Management Center at 617.732.9060.
+If you experience severe back pain, new numbness or weakness of your legs, loss of control of your bladder or bowels, or signs of infection in the area of the injection, you should call the Center for Pain Medicine at 617.732.9060.